zslajchrt/zslajchrt.github.io/_posts/2015-06-30-dci-and-morpheus.md

 The context is a simple trait declaring the two roles as values of a composite type `Account with Source`, resp. `Account with Destination`.
 The types indicate that the members **are** accounts playing the corresponding roles in the use case. `Source` and `Destination` are roles defined below.

 The implementation of the context is also pretty simple.
 It uses the `role` macro that hides some Morpheus boilerplate.
 The macro accepts three types: the role type, the object type and the context type.
-The only arguments is the reference to the object.
+The only argument is the reference to the object.

 ```scala
 class ContextImpl(srcAcc: Account, dstAcc: Account, val Amount: BigDecimal) extends Context {